stefanocoretta/phd-dissertation/graveyard.md

 An exploratory study of several aspects of the influence of voicing on vowel duration sought to provide data without constraining the experimental design in light of a particular hypothesis.
 The results of this study suggested a promising venue for a further investigation of the compensatory temporal adjustment account.
 A second study was thus planned to test the hypotheses generated in the previous exploration.

+The temporal stability of the interval in disyllabic words is argued to derive from the combined action of vowel-to-vowel isochrony within the word and of the synchronous implementation of the vocalic and consonant gestures within the syllable.